 Long-lasting and low-carb, natural chews are an excellent choice for pets with sensitivities.
 The size, shape and texture options are nearly endless, allowing you to pick the right option for your unique pet.
 Natural chews are ideal for dental health and are great for giving your dog something to keep them occupied.

 Look for natural chews that are either only one ingredient or are strictly meat-based.
 Bully sticks are the most popular natural chew, but we also recommend trying a variety of options to keep these treats exciting and to prevent your dog from learning how to chew them quicker and quicker each time.

 If you are having trouble determining which animal proteins that your dog can handle, you may want to try a vegetarian treat instead.
 Not all meat-free treats are single-ingredient but look for treats with as few ingredients as possible.

-Whimzees dental chews have a unique hard texture unlike most dental chews, allowing for a long lasting chew session.
-All the Whimzees products are naturally flavored and colored, using ingredients like alfalfa and paprika.
+Whimzees dental chews have a unique hard texture, unlike most dental chews, allowing for a long-lasting chew session.
+All the Whimzees products are naturally flavoured and coloured, using ingredients like alfalfa and paprika.

 For mystery allergies, or pets with multiple food sensitivities, it may be best to choose a novel or exotic protein.
 Choosing a protein that they have never had is less likely to cause a reaction.

-Try to stick with single ingredient options, like Wag Kangaroo Cubes.
-Wag makes a variety of kangaroo formats so that you can have an exotic treat options for different treating methods.
+Try to stick with single-ingredient options, like Wag Kangaroo Cubes.
+Wag makes a variety of kangaroo formats so that you can have exotic treat options for different treating methods.